oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 github: https://github.com/oktadev/auth0-angular-example
 ---

 AngularJS 1.0 was released in October 2010.
-At the time, it was considered one of the most revolutionary and popular web frameworks to ever see the light of day.
-Developers loved it and many apps were created with it.
-As a pioneer in the JS framework space, however, AngularJS had some growing pains and major issues.
+At the time, it was considered one of the most revolutionary and popular web frameworks ever to see the light of day.
+Developers loved it, and created many apps with it.
+However, as a pioneer in the JS framework space, AngularJS had some growing pains and significant issues.
 The team went back to the drawing board for a major breaking release with Angular 2.
-It took two years to develop, and influenced many devs to hop onto other frameworks in the meantime.
+It took two years to develop and influenced many devs to hop onto other frameworks in the meantime.

-Today, five years after Angular 2 was released, we just call it "Angular" and its version numbers have far less meaning.
+Today, five years after Angular 2 was released, we just call it "Angular", and its version numbers have far less meaning.
 Five years is a long time for a modern JS web framework to live and thrive.
 If you look at the number of Stack Overflow questions, you'll see that users struggle with React far more than Angular.

 <script src="https://www.gstatic.com/charts/loader.js"></script>
 <div id="stack-overflow-tags"></div>